jbijlsma/google-cloud-functions-hello-world/pnpm-webpack-ts/README.md

 # Intro

-Example of how to use typescript references, (npm / yarn) workspaces and webpack together to create a pleasant development workflow.
+Example of how to use pnpm (Performant npm), typescript references, (npm / yarn) workspaces and webpack together to create a pleasant development workflow.

 # Running locally